Extend a persistent volume

 Cloud management portal

-To extend a volume using the Cloud management portal, follow these steps:
+To extend a volume by using the Cloud management portal

-• Press the instance to which the volume you want to extend is connected.
+• Press the instance having the volume you want to extend.

 • Press the name of the volume that you want to extend.